rectorphp/rector/README.md

 # Rector - Upgrade Your Legacy App to a Modern Codebase

 Rector is a **rec**onstruc**tor** tool - it does **instant upgrades** and **instant refactoring** of your code.
-Why refactor manually if Rector can handle 80% for you?
+Why refactor manually if Rector can handle 80% of the task for you?

 [![Coverage Status](https://img.shields.io/coveralls/rectorphp/rector/master.svg?style=flat-square)](https://coveralls.io/github/rectorphp/rector?branch=master)
 [![Downloads](https://img.shields.io/packagist/dt/rector/rector.svg?style=flat-square)](https://packagist.org/packages/rector/rector)